 Strong Good Satisfactory Weak 1.
-Financial strength Market conditions Market conditions Market conditions Market conditions Market conditions Market conditions The supply and demand for the project's type and location are currently in equilibrium.
-The number of competitive properties coming to market is equal or lower than forecasted demand The supply and demand for the project's type and location are currently in equilibrium.
+Financial stren gth Market conditions The supply and demand for the project's type and location are currently in equilibrium.
+The number of competitive properties coming to market is equal or lower than forecasted demand.
+The supply and demand for the project's type and location are currently in equilibrium.
 The number of competitive properties coming to market is roughly equal to forecasted demand.
-The supply and demand for the project's type and location are currently in equilibrium.
-The number of competitive properties coming to market is roughly equal to forecasted demand Market conditions are roughly in equilibrium.
+Market conditions are roughly in equilibrium.
 Competitive properties are coming on the market and others are in the planning stages.
-The project's design and capabilities may not be state of the art compared Market conditions are roughly in equilibrium.
-Competitive properties are coming on the market and others are in the planning stages.
-The project's design and capabilities may not be state of the art compared to new projects Market conditions are weak.
+The project's design and capabilities may not be state of the art compared to new projects.
+Market conditions are weak.
 It is uncertain when conditions will improve and return to equilibrium.
 The project is losing tenants at lease expiration.
 New lease terms are less favorable compared to those expiring.
-Market conditions are weak.
-It is uncertain when conditions will improve and return to equilibrium.
-The project is losing tenants at lease expiration.
-New lease terms are less favourable compared to those expiring The supply and demand for the project's type and location are currently in equilibrium.
+The supply and demand for the project's type and location are currently in equilibrium.
 The number of competitive properties coming to market is equal or lower than forecasted demand.
 Financial ratios and advance rate The property's debt service coverage ratio (DSCR) is considered strong (DSCR is not relevant for the construction phase) and its loan to value ratio (LTV) is considered low given its property type.
 Where a secondary market exists, the transaction is underwritten to market standards.
 The DSCR (not relevant for development real estate) and L TV are satisfactory.
 Where a secondary market exists, the transaction is underwritten to market standards.
 The property's DSCR has deteriorated and its value has fallen, increasing its L TV.
 The property's DSCR has deteriorated significantly and its L TV is well above underwriting standards for new loans.

-Table 2.2 - Supervisory rating grades for income-producing real estate exposures Stress analysis The property's resources, contingencies and liability structure allow it to meet its financial obligations during a period of severe financial stress (e.g. interest rates, economic The property can meet its financial obligations under a sustained period of financial stress (e.g. interest rates, economic growth).
-The property is likely to default only under severe economic During an economic downturn, the property would suffer a decline in revenue that would limit its ability to fund capital expenditures and significantly increase the risk of default.
-The property's financial condition is strained and is likely to default unless conditions improve in the near term. growth). conditions.
+Stress analysis The property's resources, contingencies and liability structure allow it to meet its financial obligations during a period of severe financial stress (e.g. interest rates, economic growth).
+The property can meet its financial obligations under a sustained period of financial stress (e.g. interest rates, economic growth).
+The property is likely to default only under severe economic conditions.
+During an economic downturn, the property would suffer a decline in revenue that would limit its ability to fund capital expenditures and significantly increase the risk of default.
+The property's financial condition is strained and is likely to default unless conditions improve in the near term.

-Table 2.2 - Supervisory rating grades for income-producing real estate exposures (cont'd)
+Table 2.2 - Supervisory rating grades for income-producing real estate exposures